 NOVEMBER—George W. Bush gets re-elected president.

-SUMMER–FALL— karlssonwilker’s biggest project yet—On-air rebranding of MTV.
+SUMMER–FALL— karlssonwilker’s biggest project yet—On-air rebranding of MTV, later known as The Orb.

 SEPTEMBER—Hjalti and Vera get married.